CuriousYoda/forum-image-scraper/README.md

 ## Features
 - Downloads all image references in a given forum thread.
 You can define the forum, the thread and required pages in the property file
 - Currently also supports linked FB/Insta images in the thread.
 Downloading FB/Insta images takes bit more time as we need to perform two calls to get the direct image link.
-You can opt out from downloading FB image links by setting "shouldDownloadSocialLinks" to False.
+You can opt out from downloading FB/Insta image links by setting "shouldDownloadSocialLinks" to False.

 ## How to use